C. E. Ruthenberg

-Charles Emil Ruthenberg (July 9, 1882 – March 1, 1927) was an American Marxist politician and a founder and head of the Communist Party USA (CPUSA).
+Charles Emil Ruthenberg (July 9, 1882 – March 1, 1927) was an American Marxist politician who was the founder and first head of the Communist Party USA (CPUSA).
+He is one of five Americans to be buried in the Kremlin Wall Necropolis.

-Biography

-Early years
+Early life, education, and early career

 Charles Emil Ruthenberg was born July 9, 1882, in Cleveland, Ohio, the son of Wilhelmina (née Lau) and August Charles Ruthenberg.
 Ruthenberg's parents were ethnic Germans and Lutherans who emigrated from Prussia in 1882.
 In America, young "Charlie's" father first worked in America on the docks of the Cuyahoga River as a longshoreman.
 In later years the elder Ruthenberg went into business for himself with a son-in-law, tending bar at a saloon frequented evenings by those who worked on the docks.